 “Comedones is the technical term for whiteheads and blackheads,” explains Loretta Ciraldo, MD, FAAD, a Miami-based dermatologist and co-founder of Dr. Loretta Skincare.
 “Comedogenic means acne-causing.”
 A-ha—it all makes sense now.

 The thing is, products aren’t always so clear.
 “It isn’t easy to find products labeled as non-comedogenic these days,” says Dr. Ciraldo.
-So it’s helpful to know what to looking for.
-When you’re just looking at the concoction itself, you’ll see that comedogenic products tend to be richer in consistency.
+So it’s helpful to know what to look for.
+When you’re looking at the actual concoction itself, you’ll see that comedogenic products tend to be richer in consistency.
 “Generally speaking, thicker, creamier products are those that are more likely to clog your pores,” she explains.

 As far as ingredients go, there’s quite a significant list of those that can lead to comedones (I’m about to get really technical here).
 “Isopropyl myristate, in any concentration, is one ingredient that has consistently been proven to accelerate the proliferation of comedones,” says Karen Asquith, national director of education at G.M.
 Collin Skin Care.
 “Other ingredients to look for and avoid in leave-on products are acetylated lanolin alcohol, cetearyl alcohol when combined with ceteareth 20, isostearyl isostearate, isopropyl isostearate, isocetyl stearate, myristyl lactate, myristyl myristate, isopropyl palmitateIsopropyl palmitate, PEG 16 lanolin, and propylene glycol monostearate.”